 The round-up: dine on dim sum at the best yum cha in Brisbane

-Landmark Restaurant: Any outing for the best yum cha in Brisbane should start at Sunnybank Plaza’s Landmark Restaurant.
+Landmark Restaurant, Sunnybank, Chermside and Inala: Any outing for the best yum cha in Brisbane should start at Landmark Restaurant.
 This gargantuan restaurant (which now boasts three locations across town) has long been the go-to spot for top-quality seafood and baskets of bites from steamed dumplings to chicken feet (they’re delicious – trust us).

-Haoke Seafood Restaurant: Another staple of the Sunnybank dining scene, Haoke Seafood Restaurant also brings the goods when it comes to yum cha.
+Haoke Seafood Restaurant, Sunnybank Hills: Another staple of the Sunnybank dining scene, Haoke Seafood Restaurant also brings the goods when it comes to yum cha.
 Order some tea to start (it helps with digestion) then sample the likes of siu mai (pork dumplings), fried taro dumplings and pork ribs.

-King of Kings: Lording over Chinatown Mall is Fortitude Valley institution King of Kings – one of Brisbane’s most iconic spots for yum cha.
+King of Kings, Fortitude Valley: Lording over Chinatown Mall is Fortitude Valley institution King of Kings – one of Brisbane’s most iconic spots for yum cha.
 If you like the sound of steamed dumplings by the score, deep-fried glutinous dumplings, steamed dim sum, king prawn balls and deep-fried squid tentacles then book a table immediately.
 Take note – King of Kings is currently closed for renovations, but it is scheduled to reopen in May!

-Bamboo Basket: With locations at South Bank and Portside, those craving their body weight in dim sum can easily get in on the action at Bamboo Basket.
+Bamboo Basket, South Bank and Hamilton: With locations at South Bank and Portside, those craving their body weight in dim sum can easily get in on the action at Bamboo Basket.
 Pan-fried beef pancakes, roast duck and prawn dumplings, pork wontons, and steamed pork dumplings with soup filling are just a fraction of the morsels at your fingertips.

-Golden Lane: Another star of Sunnybank Plaza is Golden Lane, a 300-seater that offers a range of yum cha bites including traditional Shanghai-style buns, chicken feet, seafood siu mai, marinated jellyfish and spring rolls.
+Golden Lane, Sunnybank: Another star of Sunnybank Plaza is Golden Lane, a 300-seater that offers a range of yum cha bites including traditional Shanghai-style buns, chicken feet, seafood siu mai, marinated jellyfish and spring rolls.

-Aspley Oriental: The north side of Brisbane is home to another popular yum cha eatery with more morsels than you can shake a spring roll at.
+Aspley Oriental, Aspley: The north side of Brisbane is home to another popular yum cha eatery with more morsels than you can shake a spring roll at.
 Whether it be steamed or deep fried, dim sum, har gau or siu mai – it’s bound to be worth a try.